ajitsingh98/Data-Science-Interview-Questions-Answers/information_theory.md

 </tr>
 </table>

-To study factors affecting tumour shrinkage, the deep learning researcher collects data regrading two independent binary variables; $θ1(T/F)$indicating whether the rodent is a female, and$θ2(T/F)$indicating whether the rodent was administrated with Cannabinoids.
-The binary response variable,$γ$, indicates whether tumour shrinkage was observed (e.g. shrinkage=+, no shrinkage=-).
-Referring to Table (9.2), each row indicates the observed values, columns $(θi)$denote features and class label$(γ)$  denotes whether shrinkage was observed.
+To study factors affecting tumour shrinkage, the deep learning researcher collects data regrading two independent binary variables; $θ1(T/F)$ indicating whether the rodent is a female, and $θ2(T/F)$ indicating whether the rodent was administrated with Cannabinoids.
+The binary response variable, $γ$, indicates whether tumour shrinkage was observed (e.g. shrinkage=+, no shrinkage=-).
+Referring to Table (9.2), each row indicates the observed values, columns $(θi)$ denote features and class label $(γ)$  denotes whether shrinkage was observed.

 <table align='center'>
 <tr>